bahamta/webpay/README.md

 # webpay

-This project contains snippete codes in some languages/scripts to request a payment through Webpay (the internet payment gateway of Bahamta) and get its confirmation.
+This project contains sample codes in some languages/scripts to request a payment through Webpay (the internet payment gateway of Bahamta) and get its confirmation.